yelizaveta-pystina/SpartanTrack/ReadMe.md

 make sure data source is added in Database window and it has been selected under Target data source in configuration

+How to Run:
+how to use application:

+1. Download the zipped project
+2. Unzip project, open in Intellij
+3. run from project from Main Class
+4. When the popup screen comes up, click Manage Languages
+5. Enter a programming language and press add Language
+6. open SpartanTrackDataBase.sql in mySQL, press run
+7. OR through INTELLIJ, SpartanTrackDataBase.sql is attatched. click on it, and press play
+8. Under Database on right side, find tables --> programming_languages, which will display the languages inputted and save them in the database.
+9. The language will now appear in Data Base table, sorted alphabetically